- 2009 International Residential Building Code

-- Approved carbon monoxide detector shall be installed outside of each separate sleeping area within 15 feet of the bedrooms in dwelling units with fuel-fired appliances and in dwelling units that have attached garages.
+- Approved carbon monoxide alarm shall be installed outside of each separate sleeping area within 15 feet of the bedrooms in dwelling units within which fuel-fired appliances are installed and in dwelling units that have attached garages.

-- Studs, floor joists, ceiling joists, or rafters shall not exceed the boring and notching requirements per the 2009 International Residential Code.
+- Studs, floor joists, ceiling joists, or rafters will not exceed the boring and notching requirements per the 2009 International Residential Code.

-- All penetrations at every floor/ceiling level, soffits, chases, etc. shall be properly fire stopped (ASTM E-814) and must be inspected prior to concealment.
+- All penetrations at every floor/ceiling level, soffits, chases, etc. shall be properly fire blocked per section R302.11/ (ASTM E-814) and must be inspected prior to concealment.

-- Operable windows with sill heights 72 in. or more above grade and less than 24 in. above the interior floor surface need to be equipped with guards in accordance with ASTM F 2006 (Egress) or F 2090 (Non-Egress).
+- Operable windows with sill heights 72”or more above grade and less than 24” above the interior floor surface need to be equipped with guards in accordance with ASTM F 2006 (Egress) or F 2090 (Non-Egress).

 - Wall coverings, curtain walls, roof coverings, exterior windows, skylights, garage doors and exterior doors must meet the 90 mph wind load.
-All vehicular access doors must meet ASTM E330.
+All vehicular access doors must meet ASTM E330 or ANSI/DASMA 108.